 Key Vital Sign Indicator Results

-Plants, berries and mushrooms are more likely to be harvested, with about 60% of the population collecting at least one time per season.
+Plants, berries and mushrooms are the most likely local foods to be harvested, with about 58 percent of the population collecting at least one time per season.

 Approximately 14 percent of people harvest deer, elk or waterfowl.